Your essential free office facilities checklist 2025

 Office space & layout

-Depending on the nature of your business and the work arrangement, you may need to incorporate flexible workspaces (1).
-That could mean having quiet zones for focused work and open areas for brainstorming sessions.
+Depending on your business and how your team works, you might need flexible spaces.
+That could mean quiet areas for focus and open spaces for group work.

 Workstations & furniture